 With all this in mind, why would you want to place your children in seats that don’t allow them to rear-face as much as possible?
 Why wait for another decade for the AAP to realize that rear-facing until 3 is a good idea?
 Because even then, they’ll still be 25 pounds behind the Swedes!

-Here are the seats that are as good as it gets for rear-facing today in the United States (50 pounds, as of 2014).
+Here are the seats that are as good as it gets for rear-facing today in the United States.
 I wholeheartedly recommend them.
 Hopefully we’ll soon start seeing seats with even higher height and weight limits.

 If you find the information on car safety, recommended car seats, and car seat reviews on this car seat blog helpful, you can bookmark and shop through this Amazon link.
 Canadians can bookmark and shop through this link.